Take The First Step Now

 • Mental Health Parity and Addiction Equity Act (MHPAEA) of 2008 states that insurance providers must give the same credence to substance abuse treatment claims as other medical procedure claims.

-• Affordable Care Act of 2010 states that marketplace insurance plans must provide essential health benefits.
-Among these health benefits is substance abuse treatment.
+• The Affordable Care Act of 2010 requires marketplace insurance plans to provide essential health benefits, including substance abuse treatment.

 Every insurance policy is different.
 So, the amount of coverage you’ll have depends on the specifics of your plan.
 You may have to pay out-of-pocket costs, such as copays, deductibles, or coinsurance.
 You can contact a rehab facility near you for insurance verification.